-Responsibilities of the Parsonage Committee
+Responsibilities of the Parsonages Committee

 - 1. To maintain the structure and exterior of the building (walls, roofs, windows, doors, gutters, drains etc.). - 2.
 To provide and maintain the installations for the supply of heating, water, utilities and sanitation. - 3.
 To make payments in respect of council tax, water/sewerage rates and building insurance (but not contents insurance). - 4.
 To maintain all fixtures and fittings belonging to the house listed on the latest periodic inspection report. - 5.
 To decorate and maintain public rooms (the downstairs WC, the hall, stairs, landing and study) in neutral colours. - 6.
 To have smoke and carbon dioxide detectors fitted in the premises. - 7.
 To provide flooring for wet areas (kitchen, utility room, WCs and bathrooms) and studies, halls, stairs and landings. - 8.
-To provide basic curtain track fittings to each window and to provide blinds to certain windows on a discretionary basis. - 9.
+To provide basic curtain track fittings to each window or to provide blinds to certain windows on a discretionary basis. - 9.
 To supply shelving to studies. - 10.
-To maintain integrated cookers and hobs. - 11.
-To have the property inspected at intervals not exceeding five years and to provide the resident with a copy of the report. - 12.
+To maintain integrated cookers and hobs.
+Where integrated dishwashers are fitted and they break down beyond economic repair, the kitchen base unit will be adapted to suit a freestanding dishwasher which would be supplied and maintained by the incumbent. - 11.
+To have the property inspected at intervals and to provide the resident with a copy of the report. - 12.
 To prioritise and carry out improvement work when and where appropriate and as funds permit. - 13.
 To manage through the Periodic Inspection process (and as required in the intervening period), any large trees at the property (excluding modest fruit trees, hedges and shrubs). - 14.
-The Property Committee currently arranges a bi-annual Planned Preventative Maintenance Scheme (PPMS), for all rainwater goods and drainage systems. - 15.
-To provide a BT point in the study. - 16.
+To provide a BT point in the study. - 15.
 To maintain boundary fences and hedges.